Web SDK

 User Flow Variations

-The SDK automatically handles two different user flows based on the isAuthorized flag returned from generateLinkToken:
+The SDK handles two flows based on the isAuthorized flag returned from generateLinkToken:

 Flow 1: New User (isAuthorized: false or undefined)